Libensemble/libensemble/docs/tutorials/executor_forces_tutorial.rst

 We retrieve the generated number of particles from ``H`` and construct an argument string for our launched application.
-We retrieved our previously-instantiated Executor instance from the class definition, where it was automatically stored as an attribute.
+We retrieved our previously instantiated Executor instance from the class definition, where it was automatically stored as an attribute.

 After submitting the "forces" app for execution,